ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 In the DBeaver Altibase Plugin, users can specify whether to use the Explain plan ONLY or ON for each connection.
 The default value is ONLY.

-To change the Explain plan setting, follow these steps:
+There is two methods to change the Explain plan setting:

 1. Change the connected database configuration.